NethServer/ns8-docs/system_requirements.rst

 Worker node requirements
 ========================

-Among network clients, a worker node has some special requirements to be installed and configured.
+A worker node has specific requirements for installation and configuration.

-The worker node reaches the leader during the join procedure at the following URL: ::
+During the join procedure, the worker node connects to the leader at the following URL: ::

     https://<leader_fqdn>/cluster-admin/

+It also establishes a WireGuard VPN connection with the leader using the default UDP port 55820.

 Ensure the following requirements are met:

-1. the worker node must resolve the leader FQDN to the correct routable address
+1. The worker node must resolve the leader's FQDN to the correct routable address.

-2. the HTTPS server (TCP port 443) at that address must handle the API request
+2. The HTTPS server (TCP port 443) at that address must handle the API request.

-3. the API server response contains the leader ``VPN endpoint``: it is a host address with a UDP port number used to set up a Wireguard VPN.
-The VPN endpoint is configured during the :ref:`cluster creation
-   <post-install-steps>` procedure.
-Ensure it is not blocked by other
-   network appliances.
+3. The VPN UDP port (default 55820) must not be blocked by any network appliances.

 Web browser requirements